OpenDataAlex/process_tracker/docs/source/model/source.rst

 Source
 ******

 This is the core table tracking sources/targets.
+Note that one data flow's source is likely another data flow's target.
+They are all stored here.

 .. list-table:: source_lkup
    :widths: 25 25 50